dustinpfister/blog_posts/_posts/threejs-object3d-traverse.md

 ### Source code is up on Github

-The source code exmaples here [can also be found on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-traverse) in my test threejs repo.
+The source code examples here [can also be found on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-traverse) in my test threejs repo.
 This is also where I park the source code for my many other [blog posts on threejs](/categories/three-js/).

 ### Check the version numbers, always

-This is something that I think that I just need to mentioning in ever post I write on threejs now, which is that I was using threejs version r127 when I made these code examples here.
-Also the last time that I came around to do some editing I was using r146.
+This is something that I think that I just need to mention in every post I write on threejs, which is the version that I was using when I wrote this post. with that said when I frst wrote this post I was using r127.
+Sense then I edited this post a number of times here and there and the last time that I came around to do some editing I was [using r146 and thus updated the examples to a style](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) I set for that revision.
 Threejs is a library that as of this writing is still moving very fast when it comes to development, and code breaking changes are made to the library often.

 ## 1 - Basic examples of Object3d.traverse